-- Increase discomfort of the neighbors due to noise and dust pollution; - Potential interruptions in utilities for neighboring properties, at the time of connecting the new installations to gas, water, sewerage, electricity. - Increased pollution due to waste resulted from retrofitting and functional upgrading works; - Potential shortages of BFD service delivery during temporary relocation process or due to proximity of construction works to the BFD offices and garrages; - Health and safety risks related to the construction works and to the working conditions of the units' staff at the temporary relocation site; - Temporary increase of traffic congestion and road accident risks during transport of dismanteling waste and building materials. - Lack of gendered spaces for the eventual female volunteers that could support BFD activity. - Risks related to the buildings where the staff of the units will be relocated, for which there are no technical expertise and classification in seismic risk category.
+- Increase discomfort of the neighbors due to noise and dust pollution; - Potential interruptions in utilities for neighboring properties, at the time of connecting the new installations to gas, water, sewerage, electricity. - Increased pollution due to waste resulted from retrofitting and functional upgrading works; - Potential shortages of SFD and IESI service delivery during temporary relocation process and increased transportation costs for the relocated staff; - Temporary increase of traffic congestion and road accident risks during transport of demolition waste and building materials..

+- Risks related to the buildings where the staff of the units will be relocated, for which there are no technical expertise and classification in seismic risk category. - Health and safety risks related to the working conditions at the temporary relocation site;